mkgit5/my-trading/README.md

     Implement front end using Angular or React Framework.
     Implement unit testing using JUnit or Mockito Framework.

+# How to test?
+    For convinience, have committed exported postman collection.
+Refer - MyTrading_Postman_Collection.json.
+    Import this collection into postman client and start testing REST endpoints.

 # Application URLs
     Eureka Naming Server  - http://localhost:8761